 There are many types of structures that float on water.
 Many times an issue arises whether a particular structure is considered a vessel under maritime law.
 There are significant consequences to being considered a vessel under federal maritime law.
 Whether maritime law governs a particular action will depend on whether the particular structure constitutes a vessel or not.

-Maritime lawyer Brett Rivkind explains the conditions under which a floating home or other structure that floats on water may be considered a vessel under maritime law.
+Florida boat accident lawyer and Miami boat accident lawyer Brett Rivkind explains the conditions under which a floating home or other structure that floats on water may be considered a vessel under maritime law.

 What Constitutes a “Vessel” Under Maritime Law?